glianeuronc123/eligible-java/README.md

 ## Payer List for Eligibility

-the parameter `payer_id`, required for most of the api calls, is provided by Eligible from its website, in xml and json format, which you can embed into your applications.
+Payer IDs, required for most api calls, are provided on the Eligible website in XML and JSON formats, and may be embedded into your application.

 [https://eligible.com/resources/payers/eligibility.xml](https://eligible.com/resources/payers/eligibility.xml)